For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 The Global Studies and Modern Languages department emphasizes opportunities for experiential learning as central to the curriculum.
 Learning by doing allows students to expand their knowledge outside of the classroom through essential hands-on engagement – from around the world to just around the corner.

-Drexel has fostered dozens of international partnerships to help catalyze research, mobility and collaboration.
+Drexel has fostered dozens of international partnerships that catalyze research, mobility and collaboration.
 These relationships allow Global Studies majors to conduct research and study abroad, strengthen their language skills and develop cultural competencies that will give them the edge in the job market.
 Drexel Community-based and Community-engaged learning courses align naturally with our department's interdisciplinary nature.
-These courses motivate students to think deeply about social issues and apply their scholarship to real-world challenges with civic engagement organizations
+These courses motivate students to think deeply about social issues and apply their scholarship to real-world challenges with civic engagement organizations.

 Students can enhance their target language, immerse themselves in another culture and make new friends by participating in global classrooms and intensive courses abroad.
 The Drexel Study Abroad office assists students who qualify with scholarships that support these research and study options.
 Drexel has been a pioneer and national leader in cooperative education since 1919; our international co-op gives Global Studies majors a distinct advantage in the world economy and makes them more attractive to prospective employers.